ruvnet/ai-stream/README.md

 # AI Stream

 This project sets up a video processing service on AWS ECS that accepts an RTSP stream, converts it to base64 images, and sends them to the GPT-4 Vision API for processing.
+The processed responses, which include descriptions of the video stream, are then returned.

 ## Project Structure